Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Results

 Figure~\ref{fig:single_site_fits}a (left panel) shows at its top two typical examples of the time course of the number of events for municipalities (see also the plots for the $12$ most active \^Ile-de-France municipalities, Supplementary Fig. S1).
 A striking observation is that there is a similar up-and-down dynamics at every location, showing no rebound, or, if any, hardly distinguishable from the obvious stochasticity in the data.
 This pattern is similar to the one observed for the US ethnic riots\cite{Burbeck_etal_1978}.
 In addition, as illustrated on Fig.~\ref{fig:single_site_fits} and Supplementary Fig. S3, we observe the same pattern across different spatial scales (municipalities, {\em d\'epartements}, {\em r\'egions}, all country -- see Materials and Methods for a description of these administrative divisions).
-Moreover, this pattern shows up clearly despite the difference in amplitudes (see also Fig.~\ref{fig:fit_dpt_summary}a and \ref{fig:fit_dpt_summary}b).
+Moreover, this pattern shows up clearly despite the difference in amplitudes (see also section \emph{Fitting the data: the wave across the whole country}).
 This multi-scale property suggests an underlying mechanism for which geographical proximity matters.
 Finally, the rioting activity appears to be on top of a background level: as can be seen on Fig.~\ref{fig:single_site_fits}, the number of events relaxes towards the very same level that it had at the outset of the period.
 Actually, in the police data, one cannot always discriminate rioting facts from ordinary criminal ones, such as the burning of cars unrelated to collective uprising.
 For each location, we assume that the stationary background activity corresponds to this ``normal'' criminal activity.